-Indicates the physical location of configured units, storagesets, and devices by FLASHING the device fault LED on the front of the storage device.
+Facilitates discovery of the physical location of configured units, storagesets, and devices by FLASHING the device fault LED on the front of the storage device.
 A FLASHING LED helps to distinguish between located devices and failed devices.

 The LOCATE command causes the device fault LED to function as follows: